joe-pritchard/frame_firmware/.githooks/README.md

 This folder contains repository-local Git hooks.

 Install instructions
-- Run the bash script: `scripts/setup-hooks` from the repository root, or
+- Run the bash script: `scripts/setup-hooks` from the repository root
-- On Windows PowerShell run: `.	ools\setup-hooks.ps1` or `.\scripts\setup-hooks.ps1`.

 After running the setup script, Git will execute `.githooks/pre-commit` before commits.